Emergent symmetries of relativistic fluid dynamics from local ergodicity

 where $L_{micro}$, the origin of stochasticity is neglected and the effective theory is obtained by a coarse-graining around $L_{diss}/L_{macro}$ ($L_{diss}$ determines mean free path, or viscosity to entropy ratio $\eta/s$).

+While the $L_{micro}$ expansion was not studied as extensively as the gradient expansion, it is possible to include it via diagrammatic techniques \cite{sticky} as well as recently developed approaches based on the Schwinger-Keldysh formalism \cite{sk1,steph}.
+In these approaches, one can obtain an expansion in $L_{micro}/L_{diss}$ \cite{ll,gale,csernai,kovfluct,kapusta,teaney,jorgefluct,sticky,sk1,sk2,steph} as well as a renormalization of dissipative coefficients \cite{sticky} due to contributions of fluctuations.
+Unsurprisingly, this approach almost invariably results in $L_{diss}$ being renormalized to $\geq \order{L_{micro}}$ even if the "bare" $L_{diss}$ is small.
+This is a reasonable conclusion, but small systems hydrodynamics \cite{zajc,ultracold,braznut} seems to contradict this conclusion as the goodness of hydrodynamic expansions is remarkably independent on $L_{micro}$, suggesting that perhaps hydrodynamics is somehow non-analytic in $L_{micro}/L_{diss}$, as argued in \cite{bdnk}.

-In our approach, we start with the ergodic hypothesis to hold approximately in every cell at a scale $\Delta$ , but we do not consider fluctuations to be necessarily small; In fact, the deterministic continuum is coincident with the onset of the regression to the mean by the law of large numbers.
+In the approach taken in this work, we start with the ergodic hypothesis to hold approximately in every cell at a scale $\Delta t$ , but we do not consider fluctuations to be necessarily small; In fact, the deterministic continuum is coincident with the onset of the regression to the mean by the law of large numbers.
 Such ``coarse graining around ergodicity'' in the ideal limit means